-We are born with only two fears - the fear of falling and the fear of loud noises, other fears and phobias are acquired.
+We are born with only two fears - the fear of falling and the fear of loud noises, other fears and phobias are acquired by experience.

 Fear is a form of anxiety triggered by a situation or an object.

 When there is a real threat, for example if you are about to be attacked, fear is a sensible and realistic response, and your body will release adrenaline and prepare for ‘fight or flight.

 A fear becomes a phobia when you have an exaggerated or unrealistic sense of danger about a situation (e.g. going outside) or object (e.g. buttons) etc. A phobia is a fear of a fear, an extreme reaction triggered by a stimulus.

 Fortunately there are many ways to treat and remove fears and phobias and most are very quick.

 Tel: 01223 207 152

 1 in 9 people have a phobia of some sort.